EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 Known Compatibility Issues
 - When used with MSFVenom Shikata_ga_nai encoder, has an unexplained tendency to generate odd instructions and overwrite the EIP.
+- 4 byte aligned payloads with a line of four null bytes will be processed normally, but the line of null bytes will not be processed properly.
+These lines will be shown in the shellcode breakdown on the terminal.
+I am working on this issue.

 Coming Soon:
 - Verbosity settings
+- length of shellcode
+- Proper processing of "0x00000000" lines - working on this today
-- Custom badchars, (currently badchars are 00, 20, 0a, 0d, 3a, 3f, and any character that's not printable, valid ASCII)
+- Custom badchars, (currently badchars are 00, 20, 0a, 0d, 3a, 3f, and any character that's not printable, valid ASCII) - implemented
-- Custom output files
+- Custom output files for assembly code - implemented
+- Custom normalizer - implemented